hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - used to share IP-to-SGT information about endpoints allowing security products to apply Security Group access control using SGTs

+- Secure Endpoint
-- Advanced Malware Protection (AMP) for Endpoints
+  - formerly Advanced Malware Protection (AMP) for Endpoints
   - a cloud-managed endpoint security solution providing advanced protection against viruses, malware, and other cyber-threats by detecting, preventing, and responding to threats
+  - proactive endpoint protection and centralized admin management
   - file disposition:
     - a categorization from the AMP cloud that determines what actions are taken on the file download
     - actions for file disposition